umccr/workflows/change_documents/2022-06-08_bcbio-to-DRAGEN.md

 With the migration to DRAGEN we can resume our workflow development.
 Future changes include a migration of the panel-of-normal filter to a DRAGEN-based one and experimental support for improved filtering of FFPE artefacts.

-In WTS workflow, Dragen produces gene level count information natively.
-We are planning to leverage this functionality and import it directly to RNAsum, which will remove the additonal step of converting from transcript level counts to gene level counts with in RNAsum.
+For WTS workflows DRAGEN produces gene-level count information natively.
+We are planning to leverage this functionality and import it directly to RNAsum which will remove the additonal step of converting from transcript-level counts to gene-level counts within RNAsum.